Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging

-The uncertainty estimates for each of the predictions are obtained through the Uncertainty Estimation Module.
 With MOLEXA being a diffusion model, an uncertainty quantification for each sample is also obtainable by calculating the standard deviation of an ensemble of its structure predictions.
-The uncertainties calculated with these two approaches are shown in Supplementary Fig.~\ref*{fig:S_uncertainty_std} to have an approximately linear relationship.
+The uncertainties calculated with these two approaches are shown in Supplementary Fig.~\ref{fig:S_uncertainty_std} to have an approximately linear relationship.
 The former method is used here because it provides an uncertainty estimate for each prediction without requiring an ensemble of predictions.
 Note that although an uncertainty estimate can assist the assessment of the trustworthiness of a prediction, it is not effective in selecting the most accurate reconstruction out of many predictions for a molecule.
 This is indicated by the small correlation coefficients between uncertainty estimate and prediction errors plotted in Supplementary Fig.~\ref{fig:S_err_uncertainty_corr}.